gSchool/ada-CS-Fundamentals-Internship/02-linked-lists/05-linked-list-activity.md

 ##### !question

-In which scenarios are linked lists more time efficient than arrays?
+In which scenarios are singly linked lists more time efficient than arrays?

 ##### !end-question